x9foo/darktable-refcard/README.md

 * Paper size: A4, Letter
 * Color style: bright, dark
-* Language: English, German, French
+* Language: English, German, French, Dutch

 Combinations of these are generated so that people can choose their preferred one.